 Here is the simple process:

-Prepare the meatballs; whisk together the eggs, garlic and herbs.
-Ad the meat, parmesan, breadcrumbs, salt, and pepper.
-Roll the mixture into tiny meatballs and place on a baking sheet.
+Prepare the meatballs.
+Whisk together the eggs, garlic and herbs.
+Add the meat, parmesan, breadcrumbs, salt, and pepper.
+Roll the mixture into mini meatballs and place on a baking sheet (don’t line with parchment paper or it will burn under the broiler).
 Place under broiler for 4-5 minutes, or until just starting to brown.

-Heat the broth, then add the pasta and cook for a few minutes before adding the partially cooked meatballs.
+In a large soup pot, heat the broth over medium-high heat, then add the pasta and cook for a few minutes before adding the partially cooked meatballs.

 Once the pasta is cooked, add the leafy greens and cook until wilted, about 1 minute.
 Note: If using a heartier green, you will have to cook for slightly longer.
 Taste for seasoning and adjust with a pinch more salt and pepper, if necessary.